menu

 Because of many things, Grizzly Flats is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Grizzly Flats really has some of the features that families look for when choosing a good community to raise children.
 Is Grizzly Flats perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Grizzly Flats does not have a public transit system used by locals to get to and from work.
+Grizzly Flats is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Grizzly Flats in 2022 was $36,773, which is middle income relative to California and the nation.
 This equates to an annual income of $147,092 for a family of four.
 However, Grizzly Flats contains both very wealthy and poor people as well.